 Q: What are some possible career outcomes for this course?

 Our diploma-level qualification is designed to set you up to break into the industry, including possible career outcomes such as:

 Q: Are there further study options?

 Yes.
-Many students proceed to undertake our Advanced Diploma Of Financial Planning and even into undergraduate or postgraduate studies (We offer path-ways into the Masters Of Financial Planning at UNE and Griffith University).
+Many students proceed to undertake our Advanced Diploma Of Financial Planning and even into undergraduate or postgraduate studies.

 Q: I want a corporate job in Financial Services or at a bank.
 Can this help?

 Whilst our Diploma of Financial Planning is by no means a guarantee of a job (you should be wary of any institution that tries to promise that!) - many of our graduates do work for some of Australia's leading financial planning and financial services institutions.

 Q: I've previously completed studies (and/or work) in Finance and/or Financial Services.
 Will this count?